Moonlight Rollerway

 Moonlight Rollerway is a historic roller skating rink located at 5110 San Fernando Road in Glendale, California.
 It was formerly known as Harry's Roller Rink.

 History

 Before the building became a skating rink, it was a foundry that created airplane parts.
 It was erected in 1942.
 It officially became Harry's Roller Rink in 1950 when Harry Dickerman purchased the space.
 It remained under the Harry's moniker until 1968, when it was purchased by the owners of Moonlight Rollerway in Pasadena, Cliff and Mildred Neschke.
 Dominic Cangelosi, organist for the original Moonlight Rollerway in Pasadena and later, organist at the Glendale branch, purchased the rink in 1985.

+Since 1986, the rink has hosted a weekly "Rainbow Skate" roller skating event for the LGBT+ community.

 Film

 Moonlight Rollerway has been used as a filming location for movies, television, and music videos.